-You can ask the employee to give you a copy of their updated eligibility decision that shows they’re not eligible for tax credits.
-You can also email us at email@example.com and ask us to verify the employee’s information.
+Ask the employee to give you a copy of their “eligibility decision” that shows they’re not eligible for tax credits.
+A copy is posted on their WA Healthplanfinder account the day after they update their application.
+You can also email us at email@example.com.
+Ask us to verify the employee’s information.
 Be sure to include the application ID number shown at the top of the Employer Notification letter.

-You’re receiving this notification because the person named in the letter identified you as their employer.
-But, the Washington Health Benefit Exchange doesn’t know the employment status of this person.
+Probably not.
+The person in the letter identified you as their employer.
 If you didn’t offer health insurance to the person named in the letter, there’s nothing more you need to do.
-We recommend that keep the letter with this year’s tax documents.

 Q: We don’t offer health insurance to our employees.
-Why did I get the Employer Notification letter and do I need to do anything?
+Do I need to do something?

-If you don’t offer health insurance to your employees because you don’t have to, there’s nothing more you need to do.
-We recommend that keep the letter with this year’s tax documents.
+If you don’t offer health insurance to your employees, there’s nothing more you need to do.

 Q: What is an appeal?

 An appeal is a hearing held by telephone with a Presiding Officer (a judge) to resolve a dispute when you believe your employee should not be eligible for tax credits.
-The Washington Health Benefit Exchange selects both the date of the hearing and the Presiding Officer.
+The Washington Health Benefit Exchange selects the date of the hearing and schedules it with the Presiding Officer.
 The Exchange takes no position in these appeals because it is a dispute between you and the employee.
-We encourage you to contact us and contact your employee before requesting a hearing.
-Most employees are willing to update their application and resolve the issue when the employer gives them that opportunity.
-This informal process is faster and less stressful than the appeals process, but every employer has the right to request a hearing.

 Q: Do I have to file an appeal or is there a faster way to resolve this issue?

-Q: If we file an appeal with the Washington Health Benefit Exchange, does that guarantee that the IRS won’t penalize us?
+Q: If we file an appeal with the Washington Health Benefit Exchange, does that guarantee that the IRS will not penalize us?

 No. The Affordable Care Act gives the IRS complete authority to penalize both the employer and the employee if an employee receives tax credits for which they are not eligible.
-We want every employee’s Washington Healthplanfinder application to accurately reflect whether they were or were not offered employer-sponsored insurance.
 An appeal does not guarantee that the IRS will not penalize your business.
 In other words, the IRS does not consider the outcome of an appeal filed through the Washington Health Benefit Exchange.

 Q: Why is this employee eligible for tax credits?